About Us

 Who We Are & What We Do

-The Division of Broadband and Digital Equity was created within the N.C.
-Department of Information Technology in 2021 to elevate Gov. Cooper's priority to close the digital divide in North Carolina.
-The Broadband Infrastructure Office (established in 2015) partners with the new Office of Digital Equity and Literacy, established in 2021 as the first office of its kind in the nation, to serve as a statewide resource for broadband access and digital inclusion and digital literacy initiatives that the state leads.
+The Division of Broadband and Digital Opportunity was created within the N.C.
+Department of Information Technology in 2021 to elevate the state's priority to close the digital divide in North Carolina.
+The Broadband Infrastructure Office (established in 2015) partners with the Office of Digital Opportunity, established in 2021 as the first office of its kind in the nation, to serve as a statewide resource for broadband access and adoption initiatives.

 Leadership